 What is the difference between 140 and 180 gram records?

 180 gram Records are of a higher quality, are less likely to bend and will last longer than a 140 gram Record.
 Besides that, 180 gram Records feel better.
 However, the sound quality is the same.

 Do you also produce other colors than just black?

 Yes, we have a wide spectrum of colors you can choose from, you can find them via www.deepgrooves.eu/colors

 What does the number after each color mean?

-This the number that is linked to the right granulate at Deepgrooves.
-This way we know for sure you get the exact color that you have ordered.
+This is the number that is linked to the right granulate at Deepgrooves.
+From this we know for sure you get the exact color that you have ordered.